Mariners vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In their last 10 games with an over/under, the Mariners and their opponents have combined to eclipse the total five times.
+- In their last 10 games with a total, the Mariners and their opponents are 4-5-1 when it comes to hitting the over.

-- The Mariners' previous 10 games have not had a spread set by oddsmakers.

 Mariners Betting Records & Stats

-- The Mariners have been underdogs in 22 games this season and have come away with the win eight times (36.4%) in those contests.
+- The Mariners have compiled a 26-21 record in games they were favored on the moneyline (winning 55.3% of those games).

-- Seattle is 3-6 this season when entering a game as the underdog by +110 or more on the moneyline.
+- Seattle has an 11-3 record (winning 78.6% of its games) when it has played as moneyline favorites of -175 or shorter.

-- The Mariners have an implied victory probability of 47.6% according to the moneyline set for this matchup.
+- The Mariners have an implied moneyline win probability of 63.6% in this game.

-- Seattle and its opponents have gone over the total this season in 34 of its 70 opportunities.
+- In the 71 games in which bookmakers have set an over/under for Seattle, it has combined with opponents to go over the total 34 times (34-35-2).

-- The Mariners are 4-9-0 against the spread in their 13 games with a line set by sportsbooks this season.
+- The Mariners have covered just 30.8% of their games this season, going 4-9-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!